getindata/kedro-vertexai/docs/source/02_installation/02_configuration.md

   # Location of Vertex AI GCS root
   root: bucket_name/gcs_suffix

-  # Name of the kubeflow experiment to be created
+  # Name of the Vertex AI experiment to be created
   experiment_name: MyExperiment

+  # Optional description of the Vertex AI experiment to be created
+  # experiment_description: "My experiment description."

   # Name of the scheduled run, templated with the schedule parameters
   scheduled_run_name: MyExperimentRun